 This is event is free for veterans and active military.

+Date: Friday, November 8th Time: 9 am – 10:30 pm.
 Where: Urban League Event Center, 510 Trade St. Winston Salem, NC 27101

 The National Urban League Emerging Leaders Program is a competitive development opportunity.
 The program provides a unique chance to develop analytical and critical leadership skills in the non-profit sector.
 In order to ensure that we are developing exceptional leaders with strong interest in the work that we do at the Urban league, highly qualified candidates will be chosen to participate in this program